Five Important Sources of Information

 - The Undergraduate Degree Programs Bulletin is one of the most comprehensive sources of academic information available.
 It gives users access to general University information as well as a review of admission policies, costs, and student services.
 The Bulletin focuses on the undergraduate programs offered by the University, General Education requirements, and course descriptions.

 - The Schedule of Courses lists the courses offered each semester.
-Along with the official University calendar, it can be found at www.registrar.psu.edu on the Web.
+Along with the official University calendar, it can be found at registrar.psu.edu on the web.
 The Schedule of Courses provides features such as course availability by section per semester and advanced search capability.

-- Preface magazine, with the Orientation Express (Your Guide to Welcome Week Activities), provides introductory information for students new to the University Park campus.
+- Preface magazine, with the Welcome Schedule, provides introductory information for students new to the University Park campus.